24981a0556-prog/HealthTrack-Ai/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID) and click on Share -> Publish.

+Simply open Vercel connect your Github repo and click deploy.so,that ur website will be deployed on a single click

 ## Can I connect a custom domain to my Lovable project?